 It’s largely believed that a “hard Brexit,” or one without deals that maintain some important trade and border agreements, would be a worst-case scenario.
 But as long as no deal is reached, as has been the case despite lengthy talks, a hard Brexit seems more likely.

 Many nervous Britons and Europeans are touting the possibility that Brexit could be canceled altogether if a deal isn’t agreed upon for leaving.
-Multiple attempts to reach a deal have failed already in the more than two years of negotiations led by Prime Minister Theresa May, and a new petition urging the U.K. to abandon the effort or hold a new vote has millions of signatures.
+Multiple attempts to reach a deal have failed already in the more than two years of negotiations led by Prime Minister Theresa May, who’s announced her intention to resign, and a new petition urging the U.K. to abandon the effort or hold a new vote has millions of signatures.

 Only time will tell if 2019 is the year that Brexit ensnares U.K.-European travel.
 This story will be updated as the details unfold.